david8862/keras-YOLOv3-model-set/inference/README.md

     # mnnconvert -f TF --modelFile model.pb --MNNModel model.pb.mnn --bizCode biz
     ```

-MNN support Post Training Integer quantization, so we can use its python CLI interface to do quantization on the generated .mnn model to get quantized .mnn model.
+MNN support Post Training Integer quantization, so we can use its python CLI interface to do quantization on the generated .mnn model to get quantized .mnn model for ARM acceleration .
 A json config file [quantizeConfig.json](https://github.com/david8862/keras-YOLOv3-model-set/blob/master/inference/MNN/configs/quantizeConfig.json) is needed to describe the feeding data:

 * Quantized MNN model: